Do you own a sole proprietorship?

 Finally, you must remember to keep records of your company’s activities.
 And these must be separate from any personal projects.

-This is a common mistake entrepreneurs make.
+This is a common mistake that entrepreneurs make.
 They believe that because the IRS doesn’t consider an LLC a separate taxable entity there is no need to keep records separate.

 That couldn’t be further from the truth.